Min Aung Hlaing

 Min Aung Hlaing's forces have employed scorched earth tactics in the civil war, including airstrikes on civilians.
 He has ordered the execution of prominent pro-democracy activists, the first use of the death penalty in decades.
-In February 2024, he activated Myanmar's People's Military Service Conscription Law to draft 60,000 young people into the Tatmadaw.
-In foreign policy, he has resisted influence from Association of Southeast Asian Nations (ASEAN) and relied on greater cooperation with Russia, China, and India.
+In 2023, he passed an election law that heavily favored the military-backed USDP and used the law as a pretext to ban the NLD.
+In 2024, he activated Myanmar's conscription law to draft 60,000 young people into the Tatmadaw.
+In foreign policy, he has resisted influence from the Association of Southeast Asian Nations (ASEAN) and relied on greater cooperation with Russia, China, and India.
 In response to his human rights abuses and corruption, Min Aung Hlaing and his government have been subjected to an extensive series of international sanctions, returning Myanmar to its former status as a pariah state.
-The Economist Intelligence Unit's 2022 Democracy Index rated Myanmar under Min Aung Hlaing as the second-most authoritarian regime in the world, with only Afghanistan rated less democratic.
+He oversaw the heavily controlled 2025–26 general election that officially showed a landslide USDP victory.
+Afterwards, he stepped down as Commander-in-Chief of Defence Services and was elected by the Pyidaungsu Hluttaw as the president of Myanmar, leading the transition to a nominally civilian government.

 Early life and education

 Min Aung Hlaing was born on 3 July 1956 in Minbu, Magway Region, Burma (now Myanmar), to Khin Hlaing and Hla Mu, as the fourth of five children.
 His parents were teachers from Dawei, in Tanintharyi Region.
-His family moved to Mandalay as duty when he was 5 years old.
+His family moved to Mandalay for work when he was 5 years old.
 His father, Khin Hlaing, was an artist.

 Min Aung Hlaing passed his matriculation exam in 1972 at Basic Education High School No. 1 Latha (BEHS 1 Latha) of Rangoon (now Yangon).
 He attended and studied law at the Rangoon Arts and Science University from 1973 to 1974.
 On his third attempt, he was admitted to the Defence Services Academy in 1974 as part of the 19th Intake, and he graduated in 1977.
 According to classmates, Min Aung Hlaing was taciturn, and an unremarkable cadet.
 He was reportedly shunned by classmates because of his reserved personality.